jsv0ice/discord-news-bot/README.md

   - Will create a test post in the forum channel

 ## Setup A Distributing Server
 Important: This is only if you want to set up your own ecosystem.
 If you are a regular server owner that just wants to get updates from the bot, you DO NOT need to do this.
+These instructions are generally written for Ubuntu 20+, they should work across most operation systems.
+However, be aware that the setup for the prerequisites is your responsibility, and I am not going to help you troubleshoot why Docker isn't working.
+If you don't know how to read docs and set up the prerequisites, you probably shouldn't be trying to do this.

 ## Prerequisites
+- Linux Server
 - Docker
 - Docker Compose
 - Discord Bot / Token (Message Intents)
 - OpenAI API Token
 - Guild ID for your source guild

+## Setup Discord Application
+- Set up the following permissions for your Receiver Server Install Link
+  - bot
+    - Send Messages
+    - Create Public Threads
+    - Create Private Threads
+    - Send Messages in Threads
+    - Embed Links
+    - Attach Files
+  - applications.commands
+- Set up the following permissions for your Distributor Server Install Link
+  - bot
+    - Administrator
+  - applications.commands
+- Set up Message Content Intent (Bot)

 ## Setup Server
 - Create a channel category called 'subscriptions'